Experiencing a motorcycle collision is always stressful. However, a hit-and-run motorcycle accident can bring about additional stress.

 Call the Police

 Immediately after your accident, contact 911.
 Once the police arrive, give them as much information as possible regarding your accident.
-Officers will record details and compile everything into a police report.
+Officers will record details and compile everything into an accident report.

 Seek Medical Attention

-Getting medical attention after an accident is one of the most important steps to take.
+Getting immediate medical treatment after an accident is one of the most important steps to take.
 You may get medical aid at the scene of the accident if required.
 Otherwise, be sure to visit an emergency room or your primary care physician as quickly as possible.

 Even if you believe you haven’t sustained serious injuries, it is best to be sure.
 When your body goes through a stressful experience, like an accident, you release adrenaline.
 Adrenaline can temporarily hide any pain you may otherwise feel, and you may be injured without knowing it.
 A thorough medical examination can reveal hidden injuries, allowing you to start medical treatment right away.